HSLdevcom/transitdata/README.md

 ![Alt text](transitdata_data_flow_drawio.png?raw=true "Transitdata System Architecture")

 #### Transitdata input
-- mqtt.hsl.fi vehicle positions in [HFP](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) format (all vehicles)
+- mqtt.hsl.fi: vehicle positions in [HFP](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) format (all vehicles)
-- hsl-mqtt-lab-a.cinfra.fi estimates for stop time (metros)
+- hsl-mqtt-lab-a.cinfra.fi: estimates for stop time (metros)
-- Pubtrans ROI: estimates for stop time (bus and trams)
+- Pubtrans ROI: estimates for stop time (buses, trams, trains)
 - Pubtrans DOI: static data (schedule, stops, routes)
-- api.digitransit.fi/realtime/service-alerts/v1: not used
 - OMM DB: service alerts (cancellations, disruptions)
-- raildigitraffic2gtfsrt: train stop estimates (to be replaced by a service connected to ratadigitraffic)
 - sm5.rt.hsl.fi: EKE message from SM5 trains
+- apc.rt.hsl.fi: Passenger count data

 #### Transitdata output

-- MQTT Broker cmqttdv.cinfra.fi: vehicle position in GTFS-RT format (HSL displays at stops)
+- MQTT Broker cmqttdev.cinfra.fi: vehicle position in GTFS-RT format (HSL displays at stops)
 - Azure Blob storage: used for publishing vehicle position, trip updates and service alerts in GTFS-RT format (for Google Maps and 3rd-party applications) and for archiving messages (HFP and EKE) in CSV files
 - MQTT Broker pred.rt.hsl.fi -> Reittiopas.fi: stop estimates in GTFS-RT format
   - **Note:** this MQTT broker is intended to be used by HSL systems only.
 Its functionality can be changed without a notice and there is no guarantee that it will work for third-party applications.